ANKLE LIGAMENT RUPTURE

 Risk factors

-Factors that increase the chances of ankle ligament rupture risk of a sprained ankle include:
+Factors that increase the chances of ankle ligament rupture and the risk of a sprained ankle include:

 Ankle ligament tear is very common during sports injuries.
 It is more in particular sports like cutting action, jumping, rolling, or twisting of the foot like tennis, football, basketball, soccer, and trail running.